-Absolutely adorable, these little butterfly amigurumi from Spin a Yarn Crochet are a super fun and easy project.
+Absolutely adorable, these little butterfly amigurumi from Spin a Yarn Crochet are super fun and easy projects.
 Work up these stuffed animals in a variety of colors and you'll have cute gifts for every child in your life.
-It's also a great way to use up some of your yarn stash.
+It's also a great way to use up some of your leftover yarn.

 06 of 10

 Do you have a child who wants to dress up like a butterfly?
 Then you'll definitely want to get this free pattern from MJ's Off the Hook Designs.
 The butterfly costume includes a hat with antennae attached to butterfly wings with hand mitts.
 It should crochet up rather fast and make your kid super happy.

 07 of 10

-An elegant design from Red Heart, this butterfly wrap is perfect for any woman who wants to celebrate butterflies.
+An elegant design from Yarnspirations, this butterfly wrap is perfect for any woman who wants to celebrate butterflies.
 The wrap drapes over your shoulders and around the back to form a butterfly before being tied in front around your waist.
 Wear it with any dress and you have an instant fashion statement.

 08 of 10